upr-fvx/universal-pokemon-randomizer-fvx/README.md

 # Feature requests

-We gladly take feature requests to know what the user-base wants, but be aware that we are just two people working on this at our own discretion and pace, and will implement them (or not) according to that.
+We gladly take feature requests to know what the user-base wants, but be aware that we are just two people working on this at our own discretion and pace, and will implement them (or not) accordingly.
 If you want to guarantee your feature makes it in, the only way is to pick up Java and code it yourself.
 It is fun :)

 # Contributing